edersasch/boardgames/docs/manuals/muehle_en.md

 destination field of by dragging a piece and dropping it on the destination.
 If a mill has been closed, removable opponent pieces get a red background color.
 Clicking on such a piece moves it to prison.

+If a player has won, the color of his pieces starts to pulse.
+On draw by 50 moves without piece removal or three times position repetition all pieces shrink.

 ## Buttons Besides the Playfield